LDSSA/railway-model-deploy/README.md

 When you unpickle your model, Python should be able to find the custom transformer too.

-The dependencies of your custom transformer should be added to the two `requirements.txt` files.
+The dependencies of your custom transformer should be added to both requirements files.

 ### 6.7 Last few notes